SAP-archive/teched2020-DEV164/exercises/ex11/README.md

 1. Open the SAP BTP Trial by opening *https://cockpit.hanatrial.ondemand.com/cockpit/#/home/trial* in a new browser tab and click *Enter Your Trial Account*.
 <br><br>![](images/11_01_0010.png)<br><br>

-2. You're redirected to your personal SAP BTP cockpit where your subaccounts are listed.
+2. You're redirected to your personal SAP BTP Cockpit where your subaccounts are listed.
 Click on the prefered subaccount, e.g. *trial*.
 <br><br>![](images/11_01_0020.png)<br><br>

-3. Click the menu item *Spaces*.
+3. Click the menu item *Cloud Foundry* and then *Spaces*.
 Until now, no space was created by you.
 Click *Create Space*.
 <br><br>![](images/11_01_0030.png)<br><br>

 4. In the popup, enter the space name, e.g. *ui5-apps*.
 Click *Create*.